shervinea/cheatsheet-translation/tr/deep-learning-tips-and-tricks.md

 <br>

-**29. [Step 1: Bir küme eğitim verisi alın ve kaybı hesaplamak için ileriye doğru ilerleyin, Step 2: Her ağırlığa göre kaybın derecesini elde etmek için kaybı tekrar geriye doğru yayın, Step 3: Use the gradients to update the weights of the network.]**
+**29. [Step 1: Take a batch of training data and perform forward propagation to compute the loss, Step 2: Backpropagate the loss to get the gradient of the loss with respect to each weight, Step 3: Use the gradients to update the weights of the network.]**

-&#10230; [Adım 1: Take a batch of training data and perform forward propagation to compute the loss, Step 2: Backpropagate the loss to get the gradient of the loss with respect to each weight, Step 3: Ağın ağırlıklarını güncellemek için gradyanları kullanın.]
+&#10230; [Adım 1: Bir küme eğitim verisi alın ve kaybı hesaplamak için ileriye doğru ilerleyin, Step 2: Her ağırlığa göre kaybın derecesini elde etmek için kaybı tekrar geriye doğru yayın, Adım 3: Ağın ağırlıklarını güncellemek için gradyanları kullanın.]

 <br>

 **30. [Forward propagation, Backpropagation, Weights update]**

-&#10230; [İleri yayılım, Geriye yayılım, Ağırlıkların gğncellenmesi]
+&#10230; [İleri yayılım, Geriye yayılım, Ağırlıkların güncellenmesi]

 <br>